silentorb/design-and-development/articles/modal-parameters.md

 ## Modal Parameters

-A parameter falls within a spectrum of aribitrary to modal.
+A parameter falls within a spectrum of arbitrary to modal.
 A parameter is arbitrary when a function will follow the same code path regardless of the value of the parameter.
 A parameter is modal when a function will branch into different code paths depending on the value of the parameter.
 The more significant the branching, the more the parameter becomes a modal parameter.

 ### Example: A function with an arbitrary parameter